mschoeffel/Spring-Hibernate/src/spring/Security/README.md

 To display content based on the role just simply use the tag: `<security:authorize access="hasRole('MANAGER')">` the String you give the `hasRole()` method as parameter is the role that gets to see the content between the opening and closing tag of `<security:authorize>`.

+To use a database as storage for your user and role credentials aou have to set up two tables: `users` and `authorities` in the `users` table you save the username as primary key, the password in the following scheme `{HASH_ALORITHM}PASSWORD` and a bool enabled.
+In the `authorities`  table you stare the username of the users table as foreign key and the authority in the scheme `ROLE_YOURROLE`. a example db scrip is at the end of the README.
+After setting up the database and inserting the users and roles you have to add a new bean to the DemoAppConfig that returns you the DataSource to the MySql connection.
+In the DemoSpringConfig you have to change the hardcoded users and roles to a new method `auth.jdbcAuthentication().dataSource(securityDataSource);` where auth is the Autowired new bean created in the DemoAppConfig.

 Server: Apache Tomcat.

 Maven pom.xml